 If you meet all of the above eligibility criteria and wish to apply for an OS-HELP loan, please complete and submit the OS-HELP application form.
 Applications can only be assessed up to six months before the overseas start date.

-If you are applying to study overseas on a Short term, Semester or Year-long program, you must attach your Acceptance letter issued by the University of Melbourne when you submit your OS-HELP loan application.
+If you are studying overseas on a short-term program, you must attach your Acceptance letter issued by The University of Melbourne when you submit your OS-HELP loan application.
 You should receive this letter after you complete step 5.
 Get accepted by your host.

 UMOS or internships